JaronCyna/Jaroncyna.github.io/_posts/2025-12-30-MPPT-Satillite-Charger.md

 ### STM32 Schematic

-{: refdef}
 > Past This point is a work in progress
-{: .prompt-tip }

 ## TODO
 - Wire the STM32G4 in KiCAD
 - Explain and fix issue with temperature varying voltages to unsafe levels
-- add more space saftey features to ensure it would work after launch
+- Add more space safety features to ensure it would work after launch
-- integrate with battery board
+- Integrate with battery board
 - Make PCB Layout